 The representation of information in a form that can be understood at a glance.

+APC [n] Limit Period

+A period during which the commanded input or output level of Auxiliary Proportional Controller [n] is limited through use of the Limit APC [n] Level(5.29.1.1) Command.

+APC [n] Setting Period

+A period during which the commanded input or output level of Auxiliary Proportional Controller [n] is overridden through use of the Set APC [n] Level(5.29.1.2) Command.

 Arm

 To establish a state whereby Supply will be Enabled in response to a Command to Enable Supply; ‘Armed’ and ‘Arming’ shall be construed accordingly.